 The READ Act was signed into law after years of persistent efforts by RESULTS volunteers and partners around the country.
 This legislation ensures that U.S. investments in global basic education are having the greatest impact, while also advancing quality education services for children affected by conflict and emergencies.

-With Medicaid under dire threat, RESULTS volunteers fought back with more 250 pieces of media, hundreds of meetings with Congress, and thousands of calls, letters, and emails.
+With Medicaid under dire threat, RESULTS volunteers fought back with more than 250 pieces of media, hundreds of meetings with Congress, and thousands of calls, letters, and emails.
 Their work paid off — the plan to gut Medicaid failed in the Senate.

 From an op-ed in The Washington Post to an intensive storytelling workshop with The Moth in New York City, RESULTS’ Experts on Poverty are raising their voices and influencing policy discussions at the highest levels.